loadsmart/peril-settings-staging/README.md

 take a look at the general instructions available at [peril repository][peril-repo].

-For Loadsmart organization, the app is already instaled and configured.
+For Loadsmart organization, the app is already installed and configured.
 You'll only need to enable it for your repository.

 Go to [org settings][org-settings], and then select _Installed Github